mapamore/need_for_sped/README.md

 # need_for_sped
-a repo for a PoC MapComplete theme for SpEd schools
+Proof-of-Concept for a MapComplete theme focusing on school's available Special Education (SpEd) programs.